 IMGprep can help you be prepared for your interviews.
-We have developed a process by incorporating lessons learned from the hundreds of preparation sessions we’ve conducted with applicants over the past 10 years.
-Our intensive interview prep course will focus on your individual strengths and weaknesses.
+We have developed a process by incorporating lessons learned from the thousands of preparation sessions we’ve conducted with applicants over the past 14 years.
+Our intensive medical residency interview coaching will focus on your individual strengths and weaknesses.
 Your residency interview training will include mock interviews with difficult questions.

-According to recent NRMP Program Director Survey Report, the top factors of mean importance in ranking an applicant for a residency position were solely related to the applicants performance during the Interview.
+According to a recent NRMP Program Director Survey Report, the top factors of mean importance in ranking an applicant for a residency position were solely related to the applicant’s performance during the interview.
 Please see Figure 2.

 Discussion and intake.
 You’ll be assigned an individual interview preparation expert who is completely committed to your success.
 He or she will evaluate all of your documentation, just like an interviewer would, to determine the strengths and weaknesses in your application.

 Preparation and Study.
 Your residency interview expert will give you an eBook packed with questions.
 You will review these questions and start to think about how you would answer them.